adityas0204/fullstack-open/notes/part1 - Intro to React/c component state & event handler.md

 }
 ```

-- In React it is good practice to "use onSomething names for props which take functions which handle events and handleSomething for the actual function definitions which handle those events"
+- In React it is good practice to "use 'onSomething' names for props which take functions which handle events and handleSomething for the actual function definitions which handle those events"

 ### Refactoring the components

-- We can make the componenets easier to read through strealining:
+- We can make the componenets easier to read through refactoring:

 ```jsx
 const Display = ({counter}) => <div> {counter} </div>